RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 **Sector offset supplied is larger than disk image (maximum: 0)**

-This error can mean two things: either the disk is corrupt/empty, or you may be trying to image an audio-CD.
+This error can mean two things: either the disk is corrupt/empty, or you may be trying to image an audio CD.

 Solution: Insert disk into the FRED, open Exact Audio Copy (EAC).
 If EAC shows a track listing, continue following the [audio cds](transfer-instructions#audio-cds) transfer workflow.
 If no track listing appears, the disk may be blank or corrupt.

 **Error stat(ing) image file (raw_open: image "ref_id.iso" - Not such file or directory)**

-Solution: Empty folder containing the .img file, run script again.
+Solution: Empty folder containing the .img file and run script again.

 ## 3 and 1 Half Inch and 5 and 1 Quarter Inch Floppy Disks